hassanalimalek/frontend-hiring-test-1/README.md

 Please organize, design, test and document your code as if it were going into production and send us a pull request.
 We will review it and get back to you in order to talk about your code!

 All the best and happy coding.

+## Developer Notes

+I have tried to do the best possible in the given time, but i think there is always room for improvement.
+Pusher updates were not connected as i was reciveing unauthorized response when subscribing to the channel.
+Lastly it was a great task from a learning point of view as well.

+Link to vercel deployement : https://regal-yeot-c3c372.netlify.app/admin/login